 If your cat gets into the fruit bowl, you may wonder what you should do.
-Can cats eat lemons, or are they unhealthy for your furry friends?
+Can cats have lemons, or are they unhealthy for your furry friends?
+Unfortunately, lemons are considered toxic to cats.
+You’ll want to keep them out of the reach of your curious feline.

 The good news is that cats usually avoid citrus scents.
-But if your cat insists on sampling your groceries, you’ll probably want to know what the specific issues are.
-Let’s delve into what makes lemon and other citrus fruits a concern for our feline friends.
+However, if your cat insists on sampling your groceries, you’ll probably want to know what the specific issues are.
+Below, we’ll discuss what makes lemon and other citrus fruits a concern for our feline friends.

-What is okay for us to eat isn’t necessarily the same for cats—or dogs.
-Garlic, chives, and onions are examples of things we can digest without any issues but will harm other animals.
+What is okay for us to eat isn’t necessarily the same for cats.
+Garlic, chives, and onions are examples of food we can digest without any issues but will harm other animals.

-The essential oils in lemon and other citric acid products and extracts, which contain limonene and linalool, are also a problem.
-It’s not just cats.
-These compounds can be toxic to horses and dogs to varying degrees.
-There are a few reports of d-limonene toxicity in cats in literature, usually due to contact of the cat’s skin with products like insecticidal shampoos that contain limonene.
+The essential oils in lemon and other citric acid products and extracts, which contain limonene and linalool, are also problematic.
+These compounds are toxic to cats, horses, and dogs in varying degrees.
+There are a few reports of d-limonene toxicity in cats due to insecticidal shampoos that contain limonene.
 These signs can be quite severe.
-Nervous and digestive systems and the skin are usually affected, and there is one report of a cat being euthanized due to the severity of the illness.
+The nervous and digestive systems and the skin are usually affected, and there is one report of a cat being euthanized due to the severity of the illness.

 Health Effects and Signs

-Even a small taste of lemon may be enough to trigger gastrointestinal distress in your pet, if just because of the high acidity and essential oil compounds.
+Even a tiny taste of lemon may be enough to trigger gastrointestinal distress in your pet because of the high acidity and essential oil compounds.
 However, a lot depends on the dose, type of formulation, and health of your cat.

 - Irritation around your pet’s mouth and gums